What Does an Electrical Engineer Do?

 The continued fast-paced growth and advancement of technology means that electrical engineers with a strong background in electronics and computer systems will be in demand for research and development of new technologies, according to BLS.*

-"Electrical engineers can get jobs designing products, testing products, helping customers either from the office or at their site (or from home these days), defining new products," said Monk.
+"Electrical engineers can get jobs designing products, testing products, helping customers either from the office or at their site... defining new products," said Monk.

-Demand is also high for electrical engineers with well-rounded skills that go beyond the technical work of engineering, including communication skills, writing skills and project management.
+It's important for electrical engineers to have well-rounded skills that go beyond the technical work of engineering, including communication, interpersonal and writing skills, according to BLS.

 Developing Renewable Electrical Power

-One of the largest areas of work for electrical engineers is in the development, design and management of the world's electrical power systems.
-Today, that includes a growing number of jobs in the evolving renewable energy field.
+Electrical engineers can work in the development, design and management of the world's electrical power systems.
+Today, that includes a growing number of jobs in the evolving renewable energy field.*

 "There are a number of notable areas that continue to evolve in electrical engineering," said Monk.
 "Electrical engineers have a lot to contribute to recent pushes in clean energy and electric vehicles and the evolution of the electrical grid."

-As demand for renewable energy grows, so too do jobs for electrical engineers, who work to design, build and manage electrical power systems.
+As demand for renewable energy grows, so, too, do jobs for electrical engineers, who work to design, build and manage electrical power systems.* According to the 2023 U.S. Energy and Employment Jobs Report (USEER) the energy work force added nearly 300,000 jobs from 2021 to 2022, which was 3.8% growth.*

 Powering Technology

-Another important role of electrical engineers is in the development of the computers, smartphones and more advanced technology that power our personal and professional lives.
+Another important role of electrical engineers is in the development of the computers, smart phones and more advanced technology that power your personal and professional lives.

-The use of technology has continued to grow and evolve in recent years, creating many unique job opportunities for electrical engineers.
-According to a 2021 Pew Research report, more than 96% of people ages 18-29 are smartphone owners, and more than 95% of people ages 30 to 49 own smartphones.
+The use of technology has continued to grow and evolve in recent years, creating many unique job opportunities for electrical engineers.* According to a 2023 Pew Research report, more than 97% of people ages 18-49 are smartphone owners.

 In the professional world, automated technologies continue to boom, from robot-assisted surgery to self-driving cars that may one day transport us around major cities.
-In fact, according to a 2022 report from the International Federation of Robotics, sales of industrial robots reached a new record of 486,800 units shipped globally in 2021.
-This is an increase of 27% compared to the previous year.
+In fact, according to a 2023 report from the International Federation of Robotics (IFR), the total number of service robots sold for professional use was over 158,000 units.
+This is a 48% increase from 2021.

 This growth of digital technology would not be possible without the innovative work of electrical engineers, who design and develop the electrical components that power these machines.